Speakers BureauTalks and Living History Presentations for Your Community

 Music: History and Appreciation

 Talks with the Music: History and Appreciation theme:

-The British Ballad Tradition in New England- Singer and scholar Burt Porter presents a program of New England ballads with commentary on the history and art of balladry.
+The British Ballad Tradition in New England - Singer and scholar Burt Porter presents a program of New England ballads, with a focus on Vermont versions and a commentary on the history and art of balladry.

 The Vermont Civil War Songbook - Linda Radtke shares songs popular in Vermont during the Civil War alongside letters from local soldiers, dedicating songs to those from the area who served.

 These Old Tunes are Good Enough for Me: Harold Luce, the Story of a Vermont Fiddler - Adam Boyce, one of Luce’s many pupils, shares photos, audio recordings, and personal recollections of Harold, and also plays a few favorite tunes that he learned from him.

 Vermont’s Musical Ladies - Linda Radtke explores the contributions of Vermont women to the traditions of parlor songs, women’s club music contests, and social reform efforts.

 Woody Guthrie: Dustbowl Balladeer - Mark Greenberg explores Woody Guthrie’s legacy through his prolific prose writings, his music, and photographs documenting his complex life and times.